Halliez-Esteban/STM32-Weather-Station/README.md

 # STM32 Real-Time Environmental Datalogger V1

 ## Overview
 This repository contains an embedded, low-power environmental monitoring system based on the **STM32** microcontrollers.
-It periodically samples meteorological parameters, adds high-precision time tracking, updates a local interface, and redundantly logs data locally and externally via USB.
+It periodically samples meteorological parameters, adds high-precision time tracking, updates a local interface, and redundantly logs data locally on a SD card and externally via USB usable in the Python script in tests/.

 The project follows strict **IVVQ (Integration, Verification, Validation, and Quality)** practices suited for scientific instrumentation and high-reliability data acquisition.